AgnitumuS/ubjs/packages/http-proxy/README.md

 Code below will add a `cms` endpoint.

-On every request to cms endpoint will check UB authentication header is valid (if not - return 401) and after this proxy all requests for `cms` endpoint to the `http://localhost:3030`.
+On every request to cms endpoint the UB authentication header will be checked.
+If it's valid then this request will be redirected to `http://localhost:3030`.
+If not - then the endpoint will return 401.

-For requests what start from `/ubcms` authentication not checked
+For the requests which start from `/ubcms` the authentication will not be checked.

 I.e. `GET /cms/some/path&p1=true` will be proxies to `GET http://localhost:3030/some/path&p1=true`